oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      sample-domain1-datasource-secret \
      weblogic.domainUID=sample-domain1
    ```

+   {{%expand "Click here for details about secret creation, naming, and labeling." %}}

    - About deleting and recreating the secret:
      - We delete a secret before creating, otherwise the create command will fail if the secret already exists.